cortexproject/cortex/docs/arguments.md

    Per-user flag to enable handling of samples with external labels for identifying replicas in an HA Prometheus setup.
 This defaults to false, and is technically defined in the Distributor limits.

 - `distributor.enable-ha-tracker`
    Enable the distributors HA tracker so that it can accept samples from Prometheus HA replicas gracefully (requires labels).
 Global (for distributors), this ensures that the necessary internal data structures for the HA handling are created.
-The option `accept-ha-samples` is still needed to enable ingestion of HA samples per user ID until that flag is defaulted to true.
+The option `accept-ha-samples` is still needed to enable ingestion of HA samples per user ID.

+### Ring/HA Tracker Store

+The KVStore client is used by both the Ring and HA Tracker.
+- `prefix`
+   The prefix for the keys in the store.
+Should end with a /.
+For example with a preifx of foo, the key bar would be stored under foo/bar.
+- `store`
+   Backend storage to use for the ring (consul, etcd, inmemory).

+#### Consul

+- `consul.hostname`
+   Hostname and port of Consul.
+- `consul.acltoken`
+   ACL token used to interact with Consul.
+- `consul.client-timeout`
+   HTTP timeout when talking to Consul.
+- `consul.consistent-reads`
+   Enable consistent reads to Consul.

+#### etcd

+- `etcd.endpoints`
+   The etcd endpoints to connect to.
+- `etcd.dial-timeout`
+   The timeout for the etcd connection.
+- `etcd.max-retries`
+   The maximum number of retries to do for failed ops.

 ### HA Tracker